Graham v. Florida: Background

 Terrance Jamar Graham (born January 6, 1987), along with two accomplices, attempted to rob a barbecue restaurant in Jacksonville, Florida in July 2003.
-Aged 16 at the time, Graham was arrested for the robbery attempt and was charged as an adult for armed burglary with assault and battery, as well as attempted armed robbery.
-The first charge was a first-degree felony that is punishable by life.
-He pleaded guilty and his plea was accepted.
+Aged 16 at the time, Graham was prosecuted as an adult and pleaded guilty to attempted armed robbery and armed burglary with assault or battery, the latter offense carrying a maximum sentence of life imprisonment without parole.
+He was sentenced to probation.

-Six months later, on December 2, 2004, Graham was arrested again for home invasion robbery.
-Though Graham denied involvement, he acknowledged that he violated his plea agreement.
-In 2006, the presiding judge sentenced Graham to life in prison.
-Because Florida abolished parole, it became effectively a life sentence without parole.
+After Graham violated the terms of his probation, the court revoked his probation and sentenced him to life imprisonment without parole on the original offenses.

+Legal background

+By the late 1990s, scientific research increasingly showed that adolescents differed from adults in ways relevant to their treatment in the justice system.
+This research contributed to a reconsideration of assumptions about juvenile offending and appropriate responses to it.
+The emerging developmental science also informed the Supreme Court's treatment of juvenile punishment.
+In Roper v.
+Simmons (2005), the Court relied in part on these differences in holding that the death penalty could not be imposed for crimes committed by juveniles, building on Thompson v.
+Oklahoma (1988), which had prohibited the execution of offenders who were younger than 16.
+For the first time, developmental research concerning differences between adolescents and adults featured prominently in the oral arguments and the Court's decision.
+Graham v.
+Florida (2010) extended this reasoning to life imprisonment without parole for juvenile offenders who had not committed homicide.

 Majority opinion

-Justice Kennedy delivered the opinion of the Court:
+Justice Anthony Kennedy delivered the opinion of the Court:

 The Constitution prohibits the imposition of a life without parole sentence on a juvenile offender who did not commit homicide.
 A State need not guarantee the offender eventual release, but if it imposes a sentence of life it must provide him or her with some realistic opportunity to obtain release before the end of that term.
 The judgment of the First District Court of Appeal of Florida is reversed, and the case is remanded for further proceedings not inconsistent with this opinion.